LoyolaChicagoBooks/introcs-csharp/rst/forexamples.rst

        print body row
     }

-First analyse the heading row:  Some parts are repetitive and some are not: Print ``"* |"`` once, and then there is a repetitive pattern printing 0 - 6, which we can do with a simpler loop than in the table body::
+First analyze the heading row:  Some parts are repetitive and some are not: Print ``"* |"`` once, and then there is a repetitive pattern printing 0 - 6, which we can do with a simpler loop than in the table body::